-- 13. The method according to any one of claims 1 to 12, wherein: - a) said storage device is a hard disk drive that operates according to the shingled magnetic recording methodology, - b) said data carrier surface is a disk surface of said hard disk drive, - c) said overlapping data tracks are grouped into bands and are separated by guard regions in accordance with the shingled magnetic recording methodology, - d) said physical locations on said tracks are physical sectors. - 14.
-A storage device configured for overlapping data tracks, comprising: - a) at least one data carrier surface, - b) a plurality of tracks at least on said data carrier surface, said plurality of tracks being grouped into a plurality of bands, - c) at least one write element whose data track width exceeds the track width of a read element by an excess width, - d) a control unit configured to establish a substantially immutable relation between a plurality of logical block addresses and physical locations on said plurality of tracks, wherein the address space of said logical block addresses is divided into at least two address subsets, and wherein each address subset is permanently assigned to a dedicated selection of tracks of each band, said dedicated selection of tracks comprising substantially at least one track per band and encompassing all bands of said plurality of bands.

-15. The storage device according to claim 14, wherein an address subset is permanently assigned to a dedicated selection of tracks that are far enough apart so that, when overwriting a track from said dedicated selection, none of the other tracks from said dedicated selection are deleted by said excess width of said write element.

-16. The storage device according to any one of claims 14 or 15, wherein an address subset is permanently assigned to a dedicated selection of tracks comprising substantially all tracks adjacent to guard regions, such that said excess width of said write element is caught by said guard regions.
+- 13. The method of claim 1, wherein: - a) said storage device is a hard disk drive that operates according to the shingled magnetic recording methodology. - b) said data carrier surface is a disk surface of said hard disk 5 drive. - c) said overlapping data tracks are grouped into bands and are separated by guard regions in accordance with the shingled magnetic recording methodology, - d) said physical locations on said tracks are physical sectors. - 14.
+A storage device configured for overlapping data tracks, comprising: - a) at least one data carrier surface, - b) a plurality of tracks at least on said data carrier surface, 15 said plurality of tracks being grouped into a plurality of bands. - c) at least one write element whose data track width exceeds the track width of a read element by an excess width - d) a control unit configured to establish a substantially immutable relation between a plurality of logical block addresses and physical locations on said plurality of tracks, wherein the address space of said logical block addresses is divided into at least two address subsets, 25 and wherein each address subset is permanently assigned to a dedicated selection of tracks of each band, said dedicated selection of tracks comprising substantially at least one track per band and encompassing all bands of said plurality of bands. - 15.
+The storage device of claim 14, wherein an address subset is permanently assigned to a dedicated selection of tracks that are far enough apart so that, when overwriting a track from said dedicated selection, none of the other tracks from said dedicated selection are deleted by said excess width 35 of said write element. - 16.
+The storage device of claim 14, wherein an address subset is permanently assigned to a dedicated selection of tracks comprising substantially all tracks adjacent to guard regions, such that said excess width of said write element is caught by said guard regions.